SAP-samples/teched2025-DA160/exercises/ex1/README.md

 <img src="images/sap4me-images/sap4me-entry.png" alt="internalHost" width="1500"/><br/>

 You can choose to provision them whenever needed and as many times as needed.
-To start provisioning, choose 'Enable' as shown in the following image.
+To start provisioning, choose **Enable now** as shown in the following image.

 <img src="images/sap4me-images/enableCoreProduct.png" alt="enableCoreProduct" width="1500"/><br/>